Artists have painted portraits for centuries, often for commission,

 by Igor Babailov

-Igor V. Babailov, Hon.
-RAA painted his first portrait at the age of four and began his formal Classical Art training at nine, studying with leading Masters of painting and drawing at the Surikov Academy of the Russian Academy of Arts (est. 1757).
-In the direct ‘student-teacher’ lineage of the Russian Academy, Babailov is a third generation student of Ilya Repin and Valentin Serov.
+Igor V. Babailov, Honorary Academician of the Russian Academy of Arts (est.1757) painted his first portrait at the age of four and began his formal classical art education at nine (1974-1990).
+Having studied with leading Masters of painting and drawing at the Surikov Academy of the Russian Academy of Arts (est. 1757), he received the Master of Fine Arts Degree (MFA) and In the direct ‘teacher-student’ lineage of the Russian Academy, Babailov is a third generation student of the world-famous artists Ilya Repin and Valentin Serov.

 Information on this page represents the views and principles of the historically famous Traditional school of Art as well as the philosophy and professional approach of the Masters of Portraiture, such as Ilya Repin, John Sargent and Valentin Serov.